YasCoMa/dashboard-srag-mobility/readme.md

-# Dashboard for analysis of Severe Acute Respiratory Syndrome (srag) dataset and Google's community mobility change (mobility) in Streamlit
+# SurvInTime - Surveillance methods and Dashboard for analysis of Severe Acute Respiratory Syndrome (srag) dataset and Google's community mobility change (mobility) in Streamlit

 ## Summary
 This tool performs a series of exploration analysis in the two datasets about covid-19 that were released along the pandemic: